Experienced Virginia DUI Lawyer

 DWI vs DUI Virginia

 In Virginia, a DUI is simply driving under the influence.
-There is no BAC level that needs to be met for these serious traffic offenses.
+No BAC level needs to be met for these serious traffic offenses.
 If an officer observes you driving in a manner that indicates you might be impaired, they will pull you over.
-The officer will then ask you to perform sobriety tests that will help the officer decide whether you are impaired.
+The officer will then ask you to perform field sobriety tests to help the officer decide whether you are impaired.

 A DWI is what people commonly think of as drunk driving.
 If you were operating a vehicle with a Blood Alcohol Concentration of .08 or above, you are guilty of DWI.
 An officer will pull you over initially for a DUI in VA, and if your BAC is found to be over .08 during the officer’s investigation, you will be charged with a DWI.